 On the Report a scam page, scroll down to the header Report the scam to us and find the link for the Scams Action Service.
 This link will direct you to a form to list the details of the scam and submit an official complaint.

 Run into an especially severe online scam?
 You should also report it to your local police department.
 Find the location closest to you and pay a visit to report the online scam.

-You can protect yourself against scams and online threats with Avast Free Antivirus.
-More than just an antivirus tool, we prevent phishing attempts and block malicious links and emails so you won’t get tricked into giving away your personal information.
-Get 24/7 protection so you always stay safe online.
+You can protect yourself against scams and online threats with Avast One.
+Go beyond antivirus with a comprehensive security and privacy tool that prevents phishing attempts and blocks malicious links and emails so you won’t get tricked into giving away your personal information.
+Stay safe online with 24/7 protection.